DOI-ONRR/doi-extractives-data/blog-site/src/pages/shaping/index.md

 ### Property 1: It’s rough​

 “Everyone can tell by looking at it that it’s unfinished.
 They can see the open spaces where their contributions will go.
 Work that’s too fine, too early commits everyone to the wrong details.
-Designers and programmers need room to apply their own judgement and expertise when they roll up their sleeves and discover all the real trade-offs that emerge.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, chapter 2</a>
+Designers and programmers need room to apply their own judgement and expertise when they roll up their sleeves and discover all the real trade-offs that emerge.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, Chapter 2</a>

 ### Property 2: It’s solved ​

 “Despite being rough and unfinished, shaped work has been thought through.
 All the main elements of the solution are there at the macro level and they connect together.
 The work isn’t specified down to individual tasks, but the overall solution is spelled out.
 While surprises might still happen and icebergs could still emerge, there is clear direction showing what to do.
-Any open questions or rabbit holes we could see up front have been removed to reduce the project’s risk.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, chapter 2</a>
+Any open questions or rabbit holes we could see up front have been removed to reduce the project’s risk.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, Chapter 2</a>

 ### Property 3: It’s bounded ​

 “Lastly, shaped work indicates what not to do.
 It tells the team where to stop.
 There’s a specific appetite—the amount of time the team is allowed to spend on the project.
-Completing the project within that fixed amount of time requires limiting the scope and leaving specific things out.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, chapter 2</a>
+Completing the project within that fixed amount of time requires limiting the scope and leaving specific things out.”​ From <a href="https://basecamp.com/shapeup/1.1-chapter-02">*Shape Up*, Chapter 2</a>

 ## How we used shaping​